-Earl the Chew Gnome
+Earl the Chew Gnome meaning and definition

-meanings of Earl the Chew Gnome
+Earl the Chew Gnome meaning

 When you buy a tin of dip and there is a bit of chew missing, it is Earl the chew gnome who took it.
 Earl the Chew Gnome works at the chew factory and likes to toss a chew from the tins.
 For some reason Earl likes citrus the most, he takes the fattest bombs from that flavour.
 Pussy Pouches users have nothing to worry about seeing as Earl does not toss pouches.